HarryS2496/Kings-Fist-Webnovel/chapters/chapter6.md

 It was unclear if Pendra was filling in the silence or striking a conversation.
 Gerwyn longed for the strength to humor him, for he lacked it.

 “Say, this is kinda unrelated, but do you happen to know if something happened between Nadis and Vic, and what that might be?
-Cause that’s another reason *he’s* been so uppity today; they were holding back some shit until after dinner yesterday.
+Cause that’s another reason *he’s* been so uppity; they were holding back some shit until after dinner yesterday.
 I tried asking Georg about it, but he ended up doing his thing where he’s descriptive on some things but vague on what’s…”

 Pendra trailed off as he just noticed Gerwyn’s current state.